AmjustGettingStarted/front-end/js/coding questions.md

 foo();
 ```

-> Output: undefined due to variable hoisting inside the function scope.
+> `Output: undefined due to variable hoisting inside the function scope.`
+>
+> - Variable declarations with var are hoisted inside functions, giving locals priority over globals, but only declarations, not assignments.
+> - So, console.log(x) inside foo logs undefined, not the outer value.`

 ---